Talk to the Veterans Crisis Line now

 Abstract:

-RATIONALE: Identification of early COPD is essential to appropriately counsel patients regarding smoking cessation, provide symptomatic treatment and eventually develop disease-modifying treatments.
-Disease severity in COPD is defined with race-specific spirometry equations.
-These may disadvantage non-white individuals in diagnosis and care.
-OBJECTIVES: Determine impact of race-specific equations on African-American (AA) versus non-Hispanic White (NHW) individuals.
-METHODS: Cross-sectional analyses of the COPDGene cohort comparing NHW (N = 6766) and AA (N = 3366) participants for COPD manifestations.
-MEASUREMENTS: Spirometric classifications using race-specific, multi-ethnic and race-reversed prediction equations [National Health and Nutrition Examination Survey (NHANES) and Global Lung Function Initiative (GLI) "Other and Global"] were compared, as were respiratory symptoms, six-minute walk distance (6MWD), CT imaging, respiratory exacerbations, and St. George's Respiratory Questionnaire (SGRQ).
-MAIN RESULTS: Application of different prediction equations to the cohort resulted in different classifications by stage, with NHANES and GLI race-specific equations being minimally different, but "race-reversed" equations moving AA to more severe stages and especially between the GOLD 0 and preserved ratio impaired spirometry (PRISm) groups.
-Classification using the established NHANES race-specific equations demonstrated that for each GOLD stage 1-4, AA participants were younger, had fewer pack years and more current smoking, but had more exacerbations, lower 6MWD, greater dyspnea and worse BODE scores and SGRQ scores.
-Differences were greatest in GOLD 1 and 2 stages.
-Race-reversed equations reclassified 774 AA (43%) from GOLD 0 to PRISm.
-CONCLUSIONS: Race-specific equations underestimate disease severity among AAs.
-These effects are particularly evident in early disease and may result in late detection of COPD.
+The identification of early chronic obstructive pulmonary disease (COPD) is essential to appropriately counsel patients regarding smoking cessation, provide symptomatic treatment, and eventually develop disease-modifying treatments.
+Disease severity in COPD is defined using race-specific spirometry equations.
+These may disadvantage non-White individuals in diagnosis and care.
+Determine the impact of race-specific equations on African American (AA) versus non-Hispanic White individuals.
+Cross-sectional analyses of the COPDGene (Genetic Epidemiology of Chronic Obstructive Pulmonary Disease) cohort were conducted, comparing non-Hispanic White (? = 6,766) and AA (? = 3,366) participants for COPD manifestations.
+Spirometric classifications using race-specific, multiethnic, and "race-reversed" prediction equations (NHANES [National Health and Nutrition Examination Survey] and Global Lung Function Initiative "Other" and "Global") were compared, as were respiratory symptoms, 6-minute-walk distance, computed tomography imaging, respiratory exacerbations, and St. George''s Respiratory Questionnaire.
+Application of different prediction equations to the cohort resulted in different classifications by stage, with NHANES and Global Lung Function Initiative race-specific equations being minimally different, but race-reversed equations moving AA participants to more severe stages and especially between the Global Initiative for Chronic Obstructive Lung Disease (GOLD) stage 0 and preserved ratio impaired spirometry groups.
+Classification using the established NHANES race-specific equations demonstrated that for each of GOLD stages 1-4, AA participants were younger, had fewer pack-years and more current smoking, but had more exacerbations, shorter 6-minute-walk distance, greater dyspnea, and worse BODE (body mass index, airway obstruction, dyspnea, and exercise capacity) scores and St. George''s Respiratory Questionnaire scores.
+Differences were greatest in GOLD stages 1 and 2.
+Race-reversed equations reclassified 774 AA participants (43%) from GOLD stage 0 to preserved ratio impaired spirometry.
+Race-specific equations underestimated disease severity among AA participants.
+These effects were particularly evident in early disease and may result in late detection of COPD.

 Questions about the HSR website?
 Email the Web Team